 He called for Antifa to be classified as a gang, though not long after it was reported he was part of a Facebook group linked to Antifa.

 But – again – it is not about “sides,” or who is “right” or “wrong” in a situation like this.
 When Far Right values rise to the surface and take hold – if there is a revolution going on in the United States it is one, sadly, fueled by right-wing ideology where it should be one of humanist socialism – the only course of action is to fight against them.

 But yes, violence is not > discourse.
 And it never will be.
 What has somehow gotten lost in (primarily internet) discourse is that hate speech and that ideologies that support eradication of certain peoples/races/cultures is not something that is supported by the First Amendment.

 Alt-Right chat logs discussing use of violence on chat platform Discord, first released by Unicorn Riot:

 (Read a more in-depth look from Wired: Violent Alt-Right Chats Could Be Key to Charlottesville Lawsuits)

-This is saying that we can condemn violence at protests and rallies and still remember that opposition is necessary.
-This is saying that, even if the tactics used are questionable (and by all means question, always, and don’t stop), Antifa is fighting against the return of one of the single most terrible movements in human history.
+This is saying that we can question violence at protests and rallies and still remember that opposition is necessary.
+This is saying that, even if the tactics used are questionable – and by all means question everything, especially popular and mainstream narratives – Antifa is fighting against the return of one of the single most terrible movements in human history.

 This is saying that punching a white supremacist is not as bad as actually being one.